by Catherine O'Toole

 DG: I hope we continue to build on the momentum we have going on now.
 This year has been a rollercoaster ride.
 At the end of 2019, we were confident 2020 was going to be a great year for SEAL US.
 Then shut down hit, and things got kind of scary.
 Thankfully, we are having a good year.
 I hope we can build on the momentum and success we have had in a hit January 2021 at full steam.

-I would like to thank Debra Garls for taking the time to talk with me and for sharing some great insights about her time at SEAL Systems.
-From my own time working with Debra, Debra has taught me so much, and she is a great person to work with.
+We would like to thank Debra Garls for taking the time to talk with us and for sharing some great insights about her time at SEAL Systems.
+From our time working with Debra, Debra has taught us so much, and she is a great person to work with.

 Thank you, Debra, for making SEAL Systems such a special place to work!